 List and describe four major factors a team leader must consider once a subject is located.

-Describe the manpower and equipment requirements and the team organizational structure necessary to accomplish an advanced semi-technical rescue operation.
+Describe the manpower, equipment requirements and the team organizational structure necessary to accomplish an advanced semi-technical rescue operation.

+Demonstrate the ability to select and set up a helicopter landing zone, including knowledge of hazards and how these would be communicated to the pilot for the following settings (Note: showing this on paper in areas where it is not plausible to set this up in the field is acceptable):

+Wilderness area;

+Urban disaster area;

 Equipment

-Describe basic team equipment, other than required personal gear, for a wilderness SAR team.
+Other than the required personal gear, describe the basic team equipment for a wilderness SAR team.

-Define an equipment inspection process for individual field team members before beginning a field task.
+Define and demonstrate an equipment inspection process to use for individual field team members before beginning a field task.

 Mission Performance

-Demonstrate the ability to travel cross country on foot, in any weather conditions, navigating by map and compass, and to establish an emergency bivouac, all without compromising the assigned task.
+Demonstrate the ability to lead a team, without compromising the task, navigating by map and compass cross country on foot, in any weather condition, and establish an emergency bivouac.

 Demonstrate the ability to organize and execute the six tactics listed below: